 Biography on his life “Buried Seeds” by Andrei Severny had Special Screening at Venice Film Festival, 2017.

 He is the global ambassador for nutrition and education for Smile Foundation.

 Vikram Chandra’s latest book is Geek Sublime: The Beauty of Code, the Code of Beauty.
 He has also written the novels Sacred Games and Red Earth and Pouring Rain and the short story collection Love and Longing in Bombay.
 Sacred Games is to be the first Netflix original series produced in India.
 His honours include a Guggenheim fellowship, the Commonwealth Writers Prize (Eurasia), the Crossword Prize, and the Salon Book Award.
 He teaches creative writing at the University of California, Berkeley.
 His work has been translated into nineteen languages.
 He is a co-founder of Granthika, a software startup that is reinventing writing and reading for the digital age.

 Vikram Doctor is editor, special features at The Economic Times, where he writes on several issues including food and the role it plays in Indian culture.

 Zareer Masani is the author of Macaulay: Pioneer of India’s Modernisation (Random House, 2013).
-He has an Oxford history doctorate and is the author of several historical books, including a biography of Indira Gandhi.
+He has an Oxford history doctorate and is the author of three other historical books: Indira Gandhi: A Biography, Indian Tales of the Raj and India from Raj to Rajiv (with Mark Tully).
 He has also written a widely acclaimed family memoir, And All Is Said: Memoir of a Home Divided (Penguin, 2013).

-Zareer spent two decades as a current affairs radio producer for the BBC and is now a freelance historian and broadcaster.
-His particular areas of interest include the British Raj in India, and he is currently researching a biography of the first Governor-General, Warren Hastings.
+Zareer spent two decades as a producer for BBC Radio 4 and is now a freelance historian, journalist and broadcaster.
+His particular areas of interest include the British Raj in India.
+He is currently researching a biography of Warren Hastings, the first Governor-General.